Gennttii/Simple-and-Minimal-SMTP-Server/README.md

 each email domain you need something like this on the DNS
 configuration:
 ```
-; mail for example.org
-$ORIGIN example.org.
-smtp    IN    A           123.45.67.89
+smtp.example.org.
+IN    A           10.11.12.13
-@       IN    MX    1     smtp.example.org.
+example.org.
+IN    MX    1     smtp.example.org.
-@       IN    TXT         "v=spf1 mx -all"
+example.org.
+IN    TXT         "v=spf1 mx -all"
 ```